-As offices begin to repopulate, Zoom will likely continue to be the most commonly used video chatting platform.
-Creating a designated room for your Zoom conferences with employees, partners, and clients outside of the office will help keep teams productive, up-to-date, and — most importantly — connected.
+As offices begin to fill back up, Zoom will likely continue to be the most commonly used video chatting platform.
+Creating a designated room for your Zoom conferences with employees, partners and clients outside the office will help keep teams productive, up to date and — most importantly — connected.

 Find Your Ideal Zoom Conference Room Setup

-Your room size, predicted number of attendees, and desired level of group interaction are the main indicators of which conference room style is best for your company or organization.
+Your room size, predicted number of attendees and desired group interaction level are the main indicators of which conference room style is best for your company or organization.

 Here are some questions to ask yourself when determining your ideal Zoom conference room setup: